Let’s Get Organised!

 Photo editing/organising software.
 Best program ever if you have a lot of images on your computer.
 Initialy a database for images with all the necessary and handy features of tagging and categorising that you need, but also has a huge number of photo editing features that can dramatically change the look of an image, especially when still in RAW format.
 Best bits: amazing organising and editing options.

 Photo/text editing service.
-Quick, free and easy online tool to create image+text for social media or websites.
+Canva is a quick, free and easy online tool to create image+text for social media or websites.
 Web-based program.
 Best bits: free, easy, great designs.

 Listening while Painting